-A Quincy girl is getting some support from a St. Louis frozen yogurt chain as she prepares to Pedal the Cause this fall.
+A Quincy girl is getting some support from a St. Louis frozen yogurt chain as she prepares to

 Six-year-old Sierra Miller was diagnosed with a rare form of Leukemia last year.
 Now, she's the face of a fighter in an annual St. Louis bike ride that provides life-saving research and cures for cancer patients.

 "Have you been to the hospital a lot this year? -- Yea, because I've been sick," Sierra said.